 Conditions such as Crohn’s disease and diverticulitis can cause a partial intestinal block.
 Some bowel material can pass through the intestine, but not all of it.

-A doctor may recommend that people with this issue follow a low-fiber diet to make it easier to pass stool.
+A doctor may recommend that people with this disease follow a low-fiber diet to make it easier to pass stool.
 This involves cutting down on whole-grain foods, raw vegetables, and nuts.

 If medication or dietary changes do not resolve the ileus, or if the blockage is severe, then a person may need surgery.

 Older adults or people with colon cancer may not be suitable candidates for extensive surgery.
-Instead, they may be fitted with a stent (tube) to keep the intestine open and allow bowel materials to pass through more easily.
+Instead, a surgeon may fit a stent (tube) into the person’s intestines to keep the intestine open and allow bowel materials to pass through more easily.

-In some cases, a person may need to have their entire intestine removed.
-In this case, the surgeon will perform an ostomy.
-They will create an opening in the abdomen, called a stoma, allowing stool to pass from the intestine into a pouch.
+In some cases, a surgeon may need to remove a person’s entire intestine.
+In this case, the surgeon performs an ostomy.
+They create an opening in the abdomen, called a stoma, allowing stool to pass from the intestine into a pouch that collects stool.

-Although an ostomy requires care, a person can live a healthy life without the intestine.
+Although an ostomy requires care, a person can live a healthy life without their intestine.

 An undiagnosed and untreated ileus can cause severe and potentially life-threatening complications, such as:

-Bowel contents are full of bacteria.
-When they leak into the abdominal cavity, they cause a serious infection called peritonitis.
-Bacterial peritonitis can lead to sepsis, a widespread infection that can be fatal.
+- Infection: Bowel contents are full of bacteria.
+When they leak into the abdominal cavity, they cause peritonitis, which is a serious infection.
+Bacterial peritonitis can lead to sepsis, a widespread life threatening infection.

-Recovering from an ileus depends on getting the proper treatment for the underlying cause.
+Recovering from an ileus depends on whether the person receives appropriate treatment for the underlying cause.

-An awareness of the symptoms is key to improving the outlook and reducing the risk of complications.
+Individuals can improve their outlook and reduce the risk of complications by understanding the symptoms.
 It is essential to seek prompt medical treatment as soon as symptoms appear.